MoonHawlk/MoonHawlk/README.md

 - 💻Working as a Data Scientist Intern at Samsung Institute for Development Informatics (@SIDI).

-- 📖Currently studying ML with Tensor-Flow.
+- 📖Currently studying RAG and Deep Learning with Pytorch.

 <div align ="center"><b>Want to talk?</b></div><br>
 <div align="center">